 “Democratizing learning and innovation: a pillar for excellence in care and services”

 - Patrick Simard – Interim president-CEO, general administration, CISSS de Chaudière-Appalaches

-- Stéphanie Simoneau – Interim director, support for elderly autonomy program – SAPA, CISSS de Chaudière-Appalaches
+- Stéphanie Simoneau – Director of housing, support for elderly autonomy program – SAPA, CISSS de Chaudière-Appalaches

 - Karine Dumont – Senior advisor, development of the university mission, university research and education – DREU, CISSS de Chaudière-Appalaches